zenreach/rules_go/go/checks.rst

       }
       return &analysis.Result{Findings: findings}, nil
     }

+Any findings returned by the check will fail compilation.
+Do not emit findings unless they are severe enough to warrant interrupting the compiler.

 Each check must be written as a `go_tool_library`_ rule.
 This rule is identical to `go_library`_ but avoids a bootstrapping problem, which